RemySzpuuk/RemySz/README.md

 tokorv.github.io: My personal website to host information about me and my projects.

 💡 Currently reading: "Crafting Interpreters" by Bob Nystrom<br>
-🌟 Reading list:
-- "Compilers: Principles, Techniques, and Tools" by Alfred Aho
-- "Clean Code" by Robert C Martin
-- "Algorithms" by Robert Sedgewick

 <!--
 **k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.